And the least talked about.

 The Ibuprofen Protocol: Dr. Jerilynn Prior of the Centre for Menstrual Cycle and Ovulation Research in Vancouver, advises women with heavy flow to keep track of their experience, to take ibuprofen (200 mg every 4-6 hours which decreases flow by 25-30%), to treat blood loss with extra fluid and salt and to increase iron-rich foods, or take a high-quality iron supplement, like Ferapro.

 There are more ways to manage heavy bleeding than the birth control pill!
-Speak with a hormone balance expert about the benefits of progesterone therapy.
+Speak with a hormone balance expert about the benefits of progesterone therapy or an IUD (hormone-based intrauterine device) or for some, both.

 Consult your physician regarding any concerns about bleeding--if for no other reason than to rule out other serious health concerns.
 This includes: